Back to Blog

 5. Geography and house calls

 Traffic in Palm Beach County is real.
 A concierge doctor who only sees patients in a fixed office is still asking you to drive across town when you're sick.
 The best practices offer same-day or next-day in-office visits for urgent issues, house calls when office visits don't make sense, telehealth that actually works (video, not just portal messages), and geographic range that matches where you live and travel.
+For snowbirds and seasonal residents, that geographic flexibility (including telehealth from a northern home in summer) is often the deciding factor.

 My practice: board-certified concierge medicine in Boca Raton